lguibr/Mimeflow/README.md

 - **Universal Pose Matching:** Leverages TensorFlow.js with BlazePose for real-time feedback on a wide variety of physical activities. 🌟
 - **Progress Tracking:** Every move is scored based on its accuracy, helping you improve by understanding your performance in real time. 📊
 - **Seamless User Experience:** React and Next.js provide a fluid, responsive interface that enhances your interaction without complexity. 🌐

+### Alpha Version Note:

+Please note that this is the initial alpha version of Mime Flow.
+We encourage users to report any issues and contribute to the development.
+Your feedback is invaluable as we continue to enhance and expand Mime Flow's capabilities.

 ### Getting Started: